snap-stanford/snap-python/doc/source/reference/ConvertSubGraph.rst

 ConvertSubGraph
 '''''''''''''''

-.. function:: ConvertSubGraph(GraphType, InGraph, NIdV, RenumberNodes = False)
+.. function:: ConvertSubGraph(GraphType, InGraph, NIdV, RenumberNodes=False)

 Returns an induced subgraph of graph *InGraph* with *NIdV* nodes with an optional node renumbering.
 The resulting subgraph will have type *GraphType*.
 Node and edge data is not copied, but it is shared by input and output graphs.